vuejs/vue-cli/docs/core-plugins/e2e-webdriverio.md

   Options:

   ```
-  --url                 run the tests against given url instead of auto-starting dev server
-  --headless            use chrome or firefox in headless mode
-  --remote              run e2e tests on a cloud provider
+  --remote          Run tests remotely on SauceLabs

+  All WebdriverIO CLI options are also supported.

   ```

   Additionally, all [WebdriverIO CLI options](https://webdriver.io/docs/clioptions.html) are also supported.
-  E.g.: `--spec`, `--watch` etc.
+  E.g.: `--baseUrl`, `--bail` etc.

 ## Project Structure

-The following structure will be generated when installing this plugin.
-It includes a spec file a page object definition for the Vue.js app as example.
+The following structure will be generated when installing this plugin:

 ```
 tests/e2e/